-“Your brother like the ladies, I see,” Fernando said, polishing a glass with a towel and then turning it upside down on a rack.
+“Your brother like the ladies, I see.”
+Fernando polished a glass with a towel and then turned it upside down on a rack.
 “Bet you do, too.”

-Todd grinned and said, “When I get a chance to make a move before Keith does.”
+Todd grinned.“When I get a chance to make a move before Keith does.”

-Fernando laughed, and said, “He not gonna have much luck with Maria, I don’t think.
+Fernando laughed.
+“He not gonna have much luck with Maria, I don’t think.
 She like to tease, nothing much more.”
 He leaned on the bar.
 “What bring you two to Lamanai?”

 Todd thought for a moment.
 That was a hard question to answer.
 They hadn’t meant to end up here, at Lamanai Outpost, an out-of-the-way corner of Orange Walk District in Belize.
 Lamanai was mostly frequented by birdwatchers and archaeologists, and Todd and Keith were neither.
 They were identical twins, and had graduated from different colleges on the same date earlier that year – Todd from Cornell, majoring in political science, and Keith from the University of Virginia, majoring in economics.
 Neither one had any job prospects after graduation, nor any particular plans to continue into graduate school, and one night shortly after graduation they had come up with the idea of traveling down to Central America, together.
 It seemed a great deal more pleasant that facing the task of job hunting.
 So they’d packed up a few belongings and left, making their way through Mexico, and then into Guatemala, and finally to Belize, seeing some of the sights, partying whenever they could, and making the acquaintance of as many dark-eyed young women along the way as they could manage.